 Dress appropriately for the weather and the activity.

-We recommend long pants but you can wear shorts if you want.
+We recommend long pants.
 A baseball hat is advisable.
 We strongly recommend that L.E.O.’s train in your duty gear if applicable.

 Bring a towel for your hands, band-aids or waterproof, flexible tape.

 Co-ban or Vet-wrap works nicely.
 Sunscreen is advisable if you burn easily.

 Cash for ammo, t-shirts, hats, holsters, mag pouches and other gear.

 We will do our best to accommodate your needs and have taken the liberty to purchase a few items you might find beneficial for your training experience.
 We can take credit cards on the range but we prefer cash.

 We will be sharing tons of information with you and recommend you take notes.